eloritzkovitz/voltrico/README.md

 ## **Development & Deployment**

-- **Docker Compose** is used to orchestrate all services, databases, and RabbitMQ.
+- **Docker Compose** is used to orchestrate all services, databases, RabbitMQ and Elasticsearch.
 - Each service has its own Dockerfile and can be scaled independently.
 - Environment variables are used for configuration.